Dhruv2605/RISCV-Processor-Logisim/README.md

 3. You can step through the clock cycles to observe the propagation of signals across the datapath.

 ## About the Author
-Developed by Dhruv during his First Semester at IIT Delhi (2024)
+Developed by Dhruv during his first semester at IIT Delhi (2024)